Add

 • Go to the "CMS Collections" tab and create a new collection dedicated to blog posts.

-• Define the fields you want to include, such as title, featured image, main content, publication date, etc.
+• Define the fields you want to include, such as the title, featured image, main content, publish date, and more.

 5. Add blog posts

-• After setting up your CMS collection, you can start adding blog posts.
+• Once your CMS collection is set up, you can start adding blog posts.

-• Go to the collection you created, click on “New Blog Post” and fill in the fields you defined (title, content, images, etc.).
+• Go to the collection you created, click "New Blog Post," and fill in the fields you defined (title, content, images, etc.).

 • You can schedule posts in advance or publish them right away.